dribia/driconfig/docs/usage/intro.md

     A YAML configuration file should always be a dictionary at its first level.
     The elements of this dictionary, then, could be of any type (scalars, lists or dictionaries).

-The goal of Driconfig is to provide an interface between your Python code and such YAML confguration files.
+The goal of DriConfig is to provide an interface between your Python code and such YAML confguration files.

 ## The DriConfig class
-Driconfig provides a base configuration class called `DriConfig`.
+DriConfig provides a base configuration class called `DriConfig`.
 This base class should be sub-classed in order to generate custom configuration classes that represent YAML configuration files.

 ```python